Air Ambulance Kent Surrey Sussex: History

 covering the two counties of Sussex and Surrey.

 On 30 October 2015, it was announced that the charity would invest £10M in relocating its flying base near Paddock Wood.

 In 2017, one of the three MD 902 Explorer helicopters (G-KAAT) was retired after over 17 years of service for the trust and replaced by a new AgustaWestland AW169 helicopter capable of night time flights, giving KSS a 24-hour capability.

 In 2018, a second AW169 (G-KSSC) entered service.
 This caused the service establish a forward operating base at Rochester Airport, to accommodate the larger helicopter, alongside the existing base at Redhill Aerodrome.
 The arrival of the new AW169 promoted the rebranding and name change of the charity.

 In late 2019, an MD 902 (G-KSSH) was retired and sold after 12 years of service with the charity.
 The remaining MD 902 (G-KSSA) is used as a backup helicopter for when the AW169 machines are out of service for maintenance.

+In April 2022, a 3rd AW169, G-LNAC, arrived to replace G-KSSA.